-Phase 1 (ends 1 March 2020) – includes the initial development of a Learning Matrix, Assessment Matrix (and for Science, draft Achievement Standards and potential learning and assessment activities) and a Rationale document that explains them.
-We are now seeking comment on these early drafts.
+Phase 1 (ended 1 March 2020) – included the development of a Learning Matrix, Assessment Matrix (and for Science, draft Achievement Standards and potential learning and assessment activities) and a Rationale document that explains them.
+Feedback on the responses can be read here:

 Phase 2 (February – 24 April 2020) – user testing, incorporation of feedback and further development of these materials.

 The information from this feedback period will be used to inform further development of the draft materials.
-There will be an opportunity to comment again at a second feedback phase later in the review and tested through school trials planned for 2021.
-We have released this material at an early stage to get your initial feedback as to whether we’re on the right track.
+There will be an opportunity to comment again at a second feedback phase later in the review and tested through school trials in 2021.

 For further information, or if you have any questions, please contact firstname.lastname@example.org